Hire in Austria

 Other Rights for Leave of Absence

-Employees are able to take unpaid time off or work part-time to care for their sick relatives without needing the consent of their employer.
-During care leave, employees are entitled to a state-funded care leave allowance.
-The most important details about the care leave, are as follows:
+Employees are entitled to take unpaid time off or work part-time to care for their sick relatives without needing the consent of their employer.
+During care leave, employees are entitled to receive a state-funded care leave allowance.
+The most important details covering the care leave are as follows:

-Care leave can only be taken to care for close relatives, e.g. spouse or children.
+- Care leave can only be taken to take care of close relatives (e.g. spouse or children).

-The rules only apply to businesses with more than 5 employees.
+- The rules only apply to establishments having more than five employees.

-Employees must have been employed for at least 3 months before they become eligible for care leave.
+- Employees must be employed for at least three months before gaining eligibility for care leave.

 An employee must notify their employer when they want to start their care leave, once they know the start date of the intended care leave.
 No formal notification requirements are stipulated by the law.
-An employer can request proof of the necessity of the care leave and evidence of the relationship to the person who the employee wants to take care of.
+An employer can request proof of the need for the care leave and evidence of the relationship to the person who the employee wishes to care for.

-Initially, the employee can request up to 2 weeks of care leave/part-time care leave.
-This can be unilaterally extended to up to 4 weeks.
-With the consent of the employer, care leave and part-time care leave can be extended up to a maximum of 6 months.
+Initially, the employee can request up to two weeks of care leave or part-time care leave.
+This can be unilaterally extended for up to four weeks.
+With the consent of the employer, an employee can extend their care leave or part-time care leave up to a maximum of six months.

-Educational or study leave may be agreed upon with the employer at the employer’s discretion, after 6 months of uninterrupted employment.
-The minimum period is 2 months, the maximum period is 1 year.
-If education or study leave is taken in parts, each part has to last at least 2 months.
-It is possible to take study leave in individual periods spread over up to 4 years.
-Salary will not be paid during this period, but the employee will receive a further training allowance (Weiterbildungsgeld) from the Employment Service (AMS) equivalent to the level of unemployment benefit to which they are entitled.
-The employee must participate in a further training measure of at least 20 hours per week.
+Educational or study leave may be mutually agreed upon at the employer’s discretion, following six months of continuous employment.
+The minimum period is two months while the maximum period is one year.
+If education or study leave is taken in periods, each period must last at least 2 months.
+It is possible to take the study leave in individual periods, spread over the course of four years.
+Salary will not be paid during this period.
+However, the employee is entitled to an additional training allowance (Weiterbildungsgeld) from the Employment Service (AMS) equivalent to the level of unemployment benefit to which they are entitled.
+The employee must participate in a training program at least 20 hours each week.

 Compassionate & Bereavement Leave

-Employees may take compassionate leave in order to care for severely ill children or to be with dying relatives or may reduce or rearrange their working hours in such cases.
+Employees are entitled to take a compassionate leave period in order to care for severely ill children or to be with dying relatives.
+In these cases, the employee may reduce or rearrange their working hours.

 Maternity & Parental Leave

-The protection period (Mutterschutz) for pregnant employees normally begins 8 weeks before birth and ends 8 weeks thereafter (absolute employment prohibition: during this time the employee must not be allowed to work at all).
+- The protection period (Mutterschutz) for pregnant employees typically starts eight weeks prior to the birth and then ends eight weeks thereafter.
+This incurs absolute employment prohibition.
+During this time, the employee must not be allowed to work at all).

-During the protection period the employment relationship continues to exist, and the employee receives a maternity allowance (Wochengeld) of an amount equivalent to the average remuneration during the last 13 weeks before the absolute employment prohibition took effect.
+- Throughout the protection period, the employment relationship continues to exist.
+The employee is entitled to a maternity allowance (Wochengeld) of an amount equivalent to the average remuneration during the last 13 weeks before the absolute employment prohibition went into effect.

-In the case of caesarean or multiple births, the work restrictions after delivery are extended to at least 12 weeks.
+- In cases of caesarean or multiple births, the work restrictions following the delivery are extended to a period of at least 12 weeks.

-If maternity leave was reduced before delivery, the work restriction after work extends according to that reduction after delivery (16 weeks at the longest).
+- If an employee’s maternity leave was reduced prior to the delivery, the work restriction after extends according to that reduction.
+The maximum is 16 weeks.

-Austrian law allows parents to take at least 3 months of unpaid parental leave between the birth of a child and the child’s second birthday.
-Parents may take up to 1 month at the same time, and either parent may take the remaining leave.
-Parents who earn less than a certain yearly salary may receive a childcare allowance (Kinderbetreuungsgeld) paid by the government.
+Austrian law allows parents to take at least three months of unpaid parental leave between the birth of a child and the child’s second birthday.
+Parents may take up to one month at the same time.
+Either parent may take the remaining leave.
+Parents earning less than a certain yearly salary may be entitled to a designated childcare allowance (Kinderbetreuungsgeld) paid by the government.

-As per the Paternity Leave Act, fathers will be granted 1 month leave for the birth of their child.
-This right is called the “Daddy Month” (Papa Monat).
+- As per the Paternity Leave Act, fathers will be granted one month of leave for the birth of their child.
+This entitlement is called the “Daddy Month” (Papa Monat).

-An employee shall, at his request, be granted 1 month of leave in the period between the birth of his child to the end of the mother’s prohibition on employment after the birth, if he lives in the same household as the child.
+- At his request, the employee may be granted one month of leave in the period between the birth of his child to the end of the mother’s prohibition on employment following the birth.
+This applies only if he resides in the same household as the child.

-The leave starts at the earliest on the day after the child’s birth.
+- The earliest the paternity leave can start is the day after the child’s birth.

-An employee who takes the paternity leave can move directly to parental leave if the mother is not able to take care of the child.
+- An employee who takes a paternity leave can transition directly to a parental leave if the mother is unable to care for the child.

-The right to general paternity leave also applies to adopted and foster children under two years of age.
+- General paternity leave is also afforded to fathers of adopted and foster children under two years of age.

-Mothers may reduce their working hours from full-time to part-time until their child’s seventh birthday or until the child starts school, whichever is later, as long as they have been continuously employed by a business with more than 20 employees for at least 3 years.
+Mothers may reduce their working hours from full-time to part-time until their child’s 7th birthday or until the child starts school, whichever is later.
+This is allowed as long as they have been continuously employed by a business with more than 20 employees for at least three years.

 Austria has 13 statutory public holidays, for which employees are entitled to paid leave.
-Public holiday rest shall mean a rest period of 24 consecutive hours beginning at 0.00 a.m. of the public holiday at the earliest and at 6.00 a.m. of the public holiday at the latest.
+Public holiday rest means a rest period of 24 consecutive hours.
+This period starts at midnight of the public holiday at the earliest and finishes at 6.00 a.m. of the public holiday at the latest.